 The only downside to reducing the weight of your car is loss of traction.
 Less weight means the tyres aren’t pushing against the ground as hard, so you’ll find the car may not corner as well.
 If your goal is to achieve the fastest top speed possible then this won’t be a problem, although you may need to add a little weight to the front of the car to keep it from flipping over at high speeds!

-4. Upgrade your Motor and ESC to a high power brushless system
+5. Upgrade your Motor and ESC

 Most ready-to-run (RTR) electric radio controlled cars bought in the shops are fitted with budget brushed or brushless motor systems to keep the price down.
 This is fine to get you started, but if you really want to push your car to its limits, upgrading your Motor and ESC (electronic speed controller) to a high performance system is a great way to do it.

 By using a high performance brushless motor and ESC you can expect to see some pretty amazing speeds out of your RC car, with the added bonus of improved efficiency and longer run times that brushless technology has to offer.
 The motor and ESC you choose will depend on how fast you want to go, and the amount of money you want to spend.

 High end motor and ESC combos such as Mamba Max or Novak GTB can be very expensive, often costing a lot more than the original car itself.
 If you don’t want to spend too much, cheaper Chinese systems such as Hobbyking or Turnigy are available and perform really well for the money.

 If you are running an extremely powerful Motor and ESC system, old style Ni-Mh or Ni-Cad batteries aren’t going to give you the power needed to run them to their full potential.